dhrwrites/dhrwrites.github.io/_posts/2019-11-21-Review-Ahmad-Jamal-Ballades.md

 in his own right, but it helps people anchor his influence, especially if they aren't jazz nerds.

+*Ballades* is a terrific recording, with the songs ranging from originals to reinterpretations of jazz standards.
+It's a beautiful recording that anyone can enjoy.
+Put it on as background music, or study it note-for-note.
+You'll enjoy it either way.

 ## Highlights

-*Ballades* is a terrific recording, with the songs ranging from originals to reinterpretations of jazz standards.

 - [What's New](https://open.spotify.com/track/65nchdr9ThGXlUP9xSqXZI)
 is a real standout for me.